FAQs - Undergraduate

 Below, please find some Frequently Asked Questions that we receive here in the Admissions Office.
 Hopefully these will help you if you have any concerns.
 If not, just drop us a line, at email@example.com, where we will be happy to get back to you with any answers you need.

-Many people are concerned that there are very limited careers in the Art and Design Industry in Ireland.
-However, this is not the case!
-Our Graduates go on to have very successful careers in their chosen area.
-Different specialist areas will have different opportunities, and we will help you and guide you to take these opportunities after your graduation.
-NCAD provides a Careers Advisory Service to all of our students.
+NCAD Careers Advisory Service is available to all of our students.
 This service helps students to identify the skills they have gained at NCAD and provides information and advice on CV preparation as well as interview and presentation techniques.
+Back to top

 NCAD COURSE INFORMATION

 Restricted courses normally require additional assessment procedures, e.g. the submission of a portfolio.
-All NCAD studio courses (excluding AD 215 – Visual Culture) require the submission of a portfolio to gain entry onto the course.
-Restricted courses must be applied for through the CAO, by the deadline.
+All NCAD studio courses require the submission of a portfolio to gain entry onto the course.
+Restricted courses must be applied for through the CAO, by the 1st February deadline.
 Late applications will not be accepted.
 NCAD does not operate the Leaving Cert/CAO points scheme for programmes requiring a portfolio submission.
 Offers are made based on portfolio score to applicants who meet minimum academic entry requirements.
 To see our NCAD Portfolio Submission Guidelines, please follow this link.
+Back to top

-No. AD 215 – Visual Culture is not a studio based course and is not a restricted course.
+No. AD215 – BA Visual Culture is not a studio-based course and is not a restricted course.
 Places are allocated through the CAO on a competitive basis to students.

 No. Art as a Leaving Cert subject is not a requirement for applying to any course at NCAD.
 You must have 6 Leaving Cert subjects, 2 of which should be grade H5 or higher.
 These subjects should include English, Irish and either a third language or Art or Design Communications Graphics (DCG).
-You will, however, need to submit a portfolio of work to be considered for a course, except for AD 215 – Visual Culture, which is not a restricted course.
+You will, however, need to submit a portfolio of work to be considered for a course, except for AD215 – BA Visual Culture, which is not a restricted course.
+Back to top

 NCAD does not operate the Leaving Certificate/CAO points scheme for programmes requiring a portfolio submission.
 Offers are made based on a portfolio score to applicants who meet the minimum academic requirements.

-For students presenting Leaving Certificate, you must have at least 6 subjects, two of which must be at level H5 or higher.
+For students presenting a Leaving Certificate, you must have at least 6 subjects, two of which must be at level H5 or higher.
 Subjects that must be included in this are: English, Irish and either a third language, or Art or Design Communications Graphics (DCG).
-Information on obtaining an Irish language exemption are set out on the NUI website, www.nui.ie.
+Information on obtaining an Irish language exemption is set out on the NUI website.

 For students presenting QQI/FETAC awards, you must have 5 distinctions, as part of the Full Award.